-Decoupling – A Technique to Reduce Hair Pulling and Nail Biting (English version)
+Decoupling – A Self-Help Treatment to Reduce Nail Biting, Hair Pulling (Trichotillomania), Skin Picking, and Other Body-Focused Repetitive Behaviors (English version)

-Full, thick hair is commonly associated with health, whereas bald or balding areas on the head or a lack of eyelashes and eyebrows (typical features of trichotillomania) are often mistaken for a severe somatic illness, such as cancer.
+Full, thick hair is commonly associated with health, whereas bald or balding areas on the head or the lack of eyelashes and eyebrows (typical features of trichotillomania) are often mistaken for a severe somatic illness, such as cancer.
 People with trichotillomania are frequently ashamed of their appearance and conceal bald patches with caps, scarves, or wigs.
-In many cases sufferers totally seclude themselves from their social environment, which substantially compromises their quality of life.
-Using the link below, you can download our manual describing a novel method designed to reduce excessive nail biting and/or hair pulling.
+In many cases, sufferers totally seclude themselves from their social environment, which substantially lowers their quality of life.

-For further information on trichotillomania, please visit the Trichotillomania Learning Center (TLC) at www.trich.org.
-The Trichotillomania Learning Center is a nonprofit organization based in the United States whose mission is to improve the quality of life of children, adolescents, and adults with trichotillomania and related body-focused repetitive behaviors such as skin picking.
+For further information on trichotillomania, please visit the website of the TLC Foundation for Body-Focused Repetitive Behaviors at bfrb.org, which is a nonprofit organization based in the United States whose mission is to improve the quality of life of children, adolescents, and adults with trichotillomania and related body-focused repetitive behaviors such as skin picking.
 TLC works to raise awareness of these disorders, promote research and treatment advances, and provide information and support to sufferers and their families.

-We would like to thank Jennifer Raikes, Executive Director of the Trichotillomania Learning Center, for her helpful comments on an earlier draft of the manual on decoupling.
+We would like to thank Jennifer Raikes, Executive Director of the TLC Foundation for Body-Focused Repetitive Behaviors, for her helpful comments on an earlier draft of the manual on decoupling.